DataStax-Academy/kubecon2020/README.md

 helm install k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set ingress.traefik.enabled=true --set ingress.traefik.repair.host=repair.${ADDRESS}  --set ingress.traefik.monitoring.grafana.host=grafana.${ADDRESS}  --set ingress.traefik.monitoring.prometheus.host=prometheus.${ADDRESS}
 ```

+If you are using your own instances then replace _${ADDRESS}_ with _127.0.0.1_

 Verify everything is up running.
+We need to wait till everything has running or completed status before moving on.
 ```
 watch kubectl get pods
 ```

+Notice that reaper-k8ssandra-schema will error out the first time but will recover.
+This is a known issue in the current pre release.

+To exit watch use _Ctrl + C_

 From this command we will be able to see the pods as they come on line.
 Notice the steps as they complete.

 ### ✅  Monitor your system